 Ron is also active in LAMBDA Legal’s Defense and Educational Fund, Inc., which fights for full civil rights for gays and lesbians, including the right to marry.
 Ron looks forward to the day that all people will be able to embrace their full rights under the law.

-Ron is cut of that rare cloth—the industry professional who takes pride in sharing his secrets; who delights in watching non-professionals master the basics; and who enjoys mentoring dedicated students, helping to mold their talent.
+Ron is cut from that rare cloth—the industry professional who takes pride in sharing his secrets; who delights in watching non-professionals master the basics; and who enjoys mentoring dedicated students, helping to mold their talent.
 He strives to introduce new ideas to his classes, to instruct students to think creatively when they are problem-solving, and to encourage them to develop a style that is distinctly their own.

 Ron’s company maintains an internship program and he and his staff mentor up to 12 interns a year.
 Aspiring participants who wish to apply to this intense, full-time, non-paying program must be current or recent graduates of an accredited pastry-arts program.
 To be considered, they must submit samples of their work along with recommendations from a chef-instructor.
 Interns can expect to work a minimum of three months; they will follow a classic kitchen rotation, which includes stints in baking, decorating, cleaning, and above all, practicing, which Ron says is the basis of all else.
 He notes that students will leave with a solid knowledge of baking, structuring cakes, and fashioning sugar flowers and confectionery decoration.

-If you would like to apply to an internship position with Ron Ben-Israel Cakes, kindly submit the following to: email@example.com
+Internships: If you would like to apply to an internship position with Ron Ben-Israel Cakes, kindly submit the following to: email@example.com

 Since all of our cakes are custom-made to individual specifications, no catalog per se is available.
 Our Web site is designed to give an introduction to our style and services.
 We continually evolve and as we do, we introduce new, seasonal designs which are available for your review at our showroom and are frequently showcased in magazines.
 Additionally, we are constantly updating our Facebook page and there you will also find pictures of a wide selection of our cakes.